Mount Myōgi: Overview

 Mount Myōgi is made out of volcanic rocks (dacite, tuff) and conglomerates.
 It was formed 3 million years ago, at the same time as Mount Arafune located south-west, after a volcanic caldera.
 Later, the soft sedimentary layer is thought to have been eroded which gave the mountain its current rugged appearance.
 Mount Myōgi is designated as one of Japan's Three Great Rare Scenic Beauties and was selected as one of the 100 Landscapes of Japan.

 Hiking

-The landscape being very rugged, many severe accidents and deaths have been reported.
+The rugged landscape has resulted in many severe accidents and deaths.
 As a consequence, Tomioka city introduced courses for beginners, intermediates and experienced hikers.
 In January 2010, Gunma prefecture officials, local authorities, the police, firemen and the hiking club discussed the issue during the "Meeting for the establishment of preventive measures to avoid accidents in Mount Myogi and surrounding mountains".
 The proposition of the officials to forbid hiking was rejected by the locals who wished to continue hiking.
 Finally, all participants agreed to increase the number of chains and to improve the quality of the routes.